 NBA Live 98 for Sega Saturn is about what you would expect it to be.
-In 2019, the game only appeals to an intersection of retro gaming and NBA fanatics.
-While sports games are not always playable (even for the die hard) this game is.
+In 2023, the game only appeals to an intersection of retro gaming and NBA fanatics.
+While sports games are not always playable (even for the die-hard), this game is.

-NBA Live 98 in Context
+NBA Live 98 vs. NBA Action 98

 The main competitor for Sega Saturn basketball was NBA Action.
 There was NBA Action 98 with Kobe Bryant as the cover athlete.
-Both games are playable for NBA junkies but NBA Action 98 is considered to be the superior game.
+Both games are playable for NBA junkies, but NBA Action 98 is considered to be the superior game.

-NBA Live 98 Gameplay (Revisted in 2019)
+NBA Live 98 Gameplay (Revisted in 2023)

 You can also adjust the quarter length to get more realistic stats over the course of a game or season.
 Don’t look for Micheal Jordan because he’s not in the game.
 There is a player on the Bulls named Roster Player who takes up his spot.